jdittrich/userNeedResearchBook/text/prepareTheResearch.md

 The »Research session« is your time with the participant in which you listen to them and observe.
 If you are prepared, it helps you to focus on the tasks at hand.

-### Topics: Research motivations, activities and problems (and other things)

-Let’s look at some topics that might be of interest exploring.
-I usually have three aspects I think of when I prepare my questions: Motivations, Activities and Problems.

-* They cover design relevant topics
+### Think of possible topics and questions for your research

+Before the research session, I try to get an overview of what I want to explore.
+I usually structure this along three topics: The **Motivations**, **Activities** and **Problems** of the participants.

-* They can be easily remembered even in the midst of research: Three points are few and you can use the mnemonic M-A-P: Motivations, Activities, Problems.
+These topics are  relevant for design and  they can be easily remembered even in the midst of research: Three points are few and you can use the mnemonic M-A-P: Motivations, Activities, Problems.

 **Motivations** – what the participant want to archive, what is important for them?